Ty Eithin - 30047

 |Further details outdoors|

-- This luxury holiday cottage has a private and secluded patio with garden furniture and scenic views.
+A private and secluded patio with garden furniture and scenic views.

 A perfect holiday cottage destination, Pembrokeshire boasts superb beaches, stunning scenery, and a plethora of activities including family attractions like Oakwood Leisure Park and Folly Farm.
 Best of Wales have numerous holiday cottages in Pembrokeshire.
 Why not try a spot of dolphin or whale watching out of St Davids, or surfing at many of the areas fabulous surf beaches.
 The Pembrokeshire Coast National Park which includes over 621 miles (1000 km) of footpaths and bridleways, walking is an ideal way of exploring the beauty of the Pembrokeshire Coast National Park.
 The Pembrokeshire Coast National Trail is a spectacular 186 miles (299 km) long National Trail covering some of the most varied coastal scenery in Britain, stretching from St Dogmaels in the north to Amroth in the south.
 Trails in the park offer over 200 circular walks, ranging from a one hour stroll to an invigorating 9 miles (15km) cross-country hikes.